Before we start the build instructions, we would like to say a big thankyou for supporting our shop.

 If you have selected the 100w options the choke is wound differently.
 See below.

-You make this choke by possing the RG316 9 times though the MIX31 core.
+You make this choke by possing the provided RG316 though the core 8 or 9 times.
+Do not pull the coax tight.

 Final assembly